microsoft/hands-on-lab-azure-functions/docs/workshop.md

 Before starting this lab, be sure to set your Azure environment :

 - An Azure Subscription with the **Owner** role to create and manage the labs' resources entirely and deploy the infrastructure as code and managed identities.
-- The ability to register the Azure providers on your Azure Subscription if not done yet (you will also have the command lines to run in the **Sign in to Azure** section later): `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`, `Microsoft.ApiManagement`, `Microsoft.Web`, `Microsoft.LoadTestService`, `Microsoft.KeyVault`, `Microsoft.EventGrid`.
+- The permission to register resource providers on your Azure Subscription (if not done yet).
+You can find the command lines to run in the **Sign in to Azure** section later: `Microsoft.CognitiveServices`, `Microsoft.DocumentDB`, `Microsoft.ApiManagement`, `Microsoft.Web`, `Microsoft.LoadTestService`, `Microsoft.KeyVault`, `Microsoft.EventGrid`.
-- You will also need a GitHub Account (Free, Team or Enterprise)
+- You will also need a GitHub Account (Free, Team or Enterprise) to clone the workshop and potentially work on it using Github Codespaces.

 To retrieve the lab content :